 - An extremely prominent example of this trope is found in Wolfenstein.
 The Zeppelin used by the occult-Nazis is like a dark, gritty, realistic version of kilometer-long Castle Wulfenbach, the page image.
 Naturally, it's also an Airborne Aircraft Carrier, and becomes a literal example of Zeppelins from Another World as it tears open a rift to another dimension.

-- Orgrim's Hammer and the Skybreaker, airships used by Horde and Alliance as bases of operation in Icecrown in the new expansion to World of Warcraft are pretty cool.
+- Orgrim's Hammer and the Skybreaker, airships used by Horde and Alliance as bases of operation in Icecrown in the Wrath of the Lich King expansion to World of Warcraft are pretty cool.
 The Hammer boat with a pair of Zeppelin blimps tied to it with nothing but Rule of Cool, while the Skybreaker is essentially a large ship with propellers fitted on it.

 - Super Mario Bros.
 3 has an airship run for the Koopalings' fortresses!
 It's also the source of one of the most epic themes in the series.
 Several of the game worlds also feature standalone airship levels that will appear on the map after some time.